CEO and Co-founder

 - Previously Chief Executive at Burson Marsteller Australia.

 - Previously Executive Vice Chairman (Worldwide) at Gavin Anderson.

 - Previously Chief of Staff and Campaign Strategist to the NSW State Leader of the Opposition.

-- Senior Consultant at Wendy Brooks Consulting and a philanthropist in the areas of medical research, animal welfare, human rights and the arts with a specialisation in ethics.
+- Di has a background in education.
+She has special interests in the areas of medical research, animal welfare, human rights, the arts and ethics.

-- Chair of Lort Smith Animal Hospital Ethics Committee.
+- Chair of the Lort Smith Ethics Committee.

-- Patron of the Arts actively supporting Melbourne Symphony Orchestra and the Melbourne Theatre Company.
+- Patron of the Arts actively supporting the MSO and the Melbourne Theatre Company.